The Cell, the Nucleus and the Mitochondrion as DNA Reservoirs

 The nucleus is bounded by a double membrane (the nuclear envelope) perforated by nuclear pore complexes through which RNA and proteins transit.
 Inside, the genome is organised into chromosomes that are visible as condensed structures only during cell division.
 In interphase, the working state of most cells, chromosomes occupy distinct territories within the nucleus and exist in a partially decondensed form that allows gene transcription.

 The Y chromosome is paternally inherited as a non-recombining haplotype (with the exception of the pseudoautosomal regions at the chromosome tips).
 All males in a direct paternal lineage share the same Y-chromosome haplotype unless a mutation has occurred.
-This makes Y-STR profiling valuable for male-lineage identification and for separating a male contributor from a female-dominated mixture, but it means a Y-STR result cannot distinguish an alleged perpetrator from his father, brother, or paternal uncle.
+This makes Y-STR profiling valuable for male-lineage identification and for separating a male contributor from a female-dominated mixture, but it means a Y-STR result cannot distinguish an alleged perpetrator from his father, brother, or paternal uncle, the statistics and casework for Y-STR and X-STR profiling are covered in Module 6.
 The YHRD (Y-chromosome Haplotype Reference Database) holds over 300,000 haplotypes across global populations and provides the statistical framework for reporting Y-STR results.

 A cell may carry 1,000 mitochondrial genomes for every 2 nuclear copies, and that copy-number advantage is exactly what keeps the forensic examiner working when a skeleton has spent thirty years in the ground.